ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/09-refactor-code-part-2.md

 </details>

 Note that `dir` and `folderToEntityType`, the test setup for `parseEntity()`, show "realistic" values to help with documentation.
-In general, avoid values like `'foo'`, `'bar'`, and `1`, which can't clearly indicate to all contributors what the function needs.
+Avoid values like `'foo'`, `'bar'`, and `1`, which don't clearly communicate to all contributors what the function needs.

 <div align="center">